 The business operations of the Group do not involve high-risk activities.
 Nevertheless, the Group attaches great importance to occupational safety, hygiene and health of our employees.
-The Group strictly complies with relevant regulations on occupational health and safety, and makes all efforts to build a safe and comfortable working environment for our employees.
+The Group strictly complies with relevant regulations on occupational health and safety including but not limited to the Occupational Safety and Health Ordinance in Hong Kong, and makes all efforts to build a safe and comfortable working environment for our employees.